This page provides information for students about Covid-19 testing, reporting and self-isolation arrangements at Oxford

 - Free twice-weekly Covid tests for students with no symptoms

 Self-isolate, get tested and report it

 If you develop Covid-19 symptoms, please self-isolate immediately and book a test.
 Do not come to campus if you have symptoms.

-You can book a test online at GOV.UK or by phoning NHS 119.
+You can book a PCR test online or by phoning NHS 119.
 Please use your university address when booking.